music-encoding/music-encoding/BUILD_COMMANDLINE.md

      OpenJDK 64-Bit Server VM Zulu17.32+13-CA (build 17.0.2+8-LTS, mixed mode, sharing)
      ```

      If the version number indicated is lower than `8.0.0` or if the command returns an empty string, please update or install Java according to an installation instruction matching your operating system (to be found on the internet).
-For macOS users, **make sure to install the Java Development Kit (JDK),** you can do this using [Homebrew](https://brew.sh/).

-     ```shell
-     brew install openjdk
-     ```
+The Java Development Kit we use in our Docker Container is Eclipse Temurin™, which is easy to [install](https://adoptium.net/de/installation/) on Linux, macOS or Windows.

    * Is Apache Ant™ installed?